 “Someone suggested playing ‘Sardines’, a favourite hide-and-seek game.
 [For those who don’t know – and I was one – if someone is found, the finder squeezes into their hiding place beside them – hence ‘sardines’.]
 The lights were put out and everyone rushed off to hide.
 Primula tugged open a door into what she thought was a small cupboard and she hurtled down a flight of stairs into the basement.”

-One of the guests that evening, on 20th May 1946, was Oleg Cassini.
-Cassini had been ‘it’, and while counting heard a thud.
+One of the guests that evening, on 19th May 1946, was Oleg Cassini, who while counting heard a thud.
 When he investigated he found ‘Primmie’ lying at the bottom of the wooden cellar stairs.
-He helped carry her upstairs, where she briefly regained consciousness, but tragically died of her injuries following surgery in the early hours of 22nd May.
+He helped carry her upstairs, where she briefly regained consciousness.
+Tragically she died of her injuries following surgery in the early hours of 21st May.
 She had only been in America for six weeks.

 If you’re looking for a full overview of David Niven’s life and career, I’d recommend the excellent Hollywood’s Golden Age website.